iaminawe/AstroNot/README.md

 2. **Individual Items**: Each item (post, project, service, etc.) has its own timestamp that records when it was last updated.

+3. **Images**: Each image has its own timestamp and manifest entry to track:
+   - Last sync time
+   - S3 upload status
+   - Optimization status
+   - Local file cleanup status

 When syncing content:

 1. The system checks the last sync time for the collection.
 2. It only fetches items from Notion that have been updated since that time.
 3. After processing each item, it updates the item's timestamp.
 4. After processing all items in a collection, it updates the collection timestamp.
+5. For images:
+   - New images are automatically uploaded to S3
+   - Existing images are checked against their timestamps
+   - Local images are cleaned up after successful S3 upload
+   - Image references in content are updated to use S3 URLs

 This approach significantly reduces the number of API calls to Notion and speeds up the sync process, especially for sites with a lot of content.